solerj/datascientist/README.md

 Also, we have a larger sample set on our end on which we can run your source code and check out the accuracy of your predictions.
 Think Kaggle :)

 ## Data

+The file(test_data.zip) has been super encrypted - the password to the file is "an unserialized SHA-256 hash" of the keyword you received.
+Reminder the password to the file is not the password shared with you but the unserialized SHA-256 hash of the password.

 The dataset comes from a simulated internal database that we use for assessing user behaviour.
 Users are randomly sampled to and anonymised, along with programatically shifting all their behavioural metrics by set deviations.